 Priest near Lansing on leave amid embezzlement probe

-Officials say the pastor of St. Martha Church in Okemos, near Lansing, has been placed on leave.
+Officials say the pastor of St. Martha Church in Okemos has been placed on leave.
 The Rev.

 Start the conversation, or Read more at WLNS-TV Lansing.